Banff in December 2024: Here’s ALL You Need to Know

 There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.

 Lake Louise, every few winters, can freeze very early before a significant snowfall, and the result is a blue glass lake.
-It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake this way as November is generally the worst month to visit Banff.
+It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake this way as November is generally the worst month to visit Banff and many visitors avoid this month.

-The lake freezing like this has also only happened five times in the last 30 years.
+The lake freezing like this doesn’t happen often.
 I say this only to manage expectations as the surface will likely be a frosted white, but the views are stunning nonetheless!

 Hike Johnston Canyon